Look Who Was Part of The International Jazz Day 2015 All-Star Global Concert

 Till Brönner

-One of the most renowned German jazz musicians of his generation, Till Brönner is a GRAMMY®-nominated trumpeter, vocalist, composer and arranger whose work spans straight-ahead jazz, electronica, hip-hop, rock and pop.
-Born in Viersen, Germany, Brönner fell in love with jazz at an early age and studied at the conservatory in Cologne before playing professionally.
+One of the most renowned German jazz musicians of his generation, Till Brönner is a GRAMMY-nominated trumpeter, vocalist, composer and arranger whose work spans straight-ahead jazz, electronica, hip-hop, rock and pop.
 He made his debut as a leader in 1994 with the award-winning Generations of Jazz, featuring bassist Ray Brown and drummer Jeff Hamilton.
-Since then, he has performed and recorded with leading jazz figures such as Monty Alexander, Tony Bennett, Natalie Cole, Al Foster, Johnny Griffin, Chaka Khan, Madeleine Peyroux and Ernie Watts.
-Brönner composed the score for the 2001 documentary Jazz Seen and has been part of inventive collaborations with artists including Bootsy Collins, Snoop Dogg and DJ Samon Kawamura.
-His 2004 hit “That Summer,” which reached number 16 on German pop charts, made him his country’s best-selling jazz artist of all time.
-Brönner’s latest release, The Good Life, finds him returning to straight-ahead jazz with relaxed, thoughtful interpretations of the Great American Songbook.
+Since then, he has performed and recorded with Monty Alexander, Tony Bennett, Al Foster, Johnny Griffin, Chaka Khan, Madeleine Peyroux and Ernie Watts.
+His 2012 self-titled album is a stunning homage to his longtime inspiration Freddie Hubbard.
+Brönner’s latest release, Nightfall, finds him interpreting an eclectic mix of original compositions, jazz standards and even pop and classical tunes alongside renowned German bassist Dieter Ilg.

 Igor Butman